DOREEN-GYAMFI/POWER-BI/README.md

 # POWER-BI
-THIS REPOSITORY GIVES A LINK IN MY README TO MY POWER BI PORTFOLIO Kindly go to the site below to view my PowerBI projects.Thasnk you https://www.novypro.com/profile_projects/doreengyamfi
+THIS REPOSITORY GIVES A LINK IN MY README TO MY POWER BI PORTFOLIO

+Kindly go to the site below to view my PowerBI projects.Thank you

+https://www.novypro.com/profile_projects/doreengyamfi